-- November 6: Social Fly Tying for Members of Rocky Mountain Flycasters
+- January 1: Social Fly Tying for Members of Rocky Mountain Flycasters

-Rocky Mountain Flycasters members gather 6 pm the first Wednesday of the month for a little Pub 'N ' Dub at the Gilded Goat.
-Each sponsored session features a different fly to tie.
+RMF will provide material kits to tie a handful of these flies.
 Some members come and simply enjoy the company of others while tying.
 If you are a beginner, or need to come straight from work, we will have loaner tools and equipment available.
-Marty Staab will be hosting this event, so contact him by email with any questions or to RSVP.
+Marty Staab will be hosting this event, so please contact Marty to RSVP so we can ensure sufficient materials.
+You can find the video and list of materials at Marty’s Bench on YouTube.
 Please include a comment to to let him know if you intend to participate in the featured pattern, and especially if we can help provide tools and a vise.

-- November 13: RMF Board Meeting at 6:00 PM.
+- January 8: RMF Board Meeting at 6:00 PM.
 Members are welcome to attend any board meeting.
 Check with a Board Member for the meeting location and/or agenda.

 Rocky Mountain Flycasters was the tenth chapter authorized by Trout Unlimited, the nation’s largest coldwater conservation agency, and is more than thirty-five years old.
 Current chapter conservation projects include restoration of native Greenback cutthroats and scientific monitoring of local waters.
 Additional meeting information.